Rose1200/passsword-locker/README.md

 # Users story
 The user would like to.... :

-<li>To create an account for the application or log into the application.<li>
+<li>To create an account for the application or log into the application.
-<li>store my existing acounts login details for various accounts that i have registered for.<li>
+store my existing acounts login details for various accounts that i have registered for.
-<li>Generate new password for an account that i haven't registered for and store it with the account name.<li>
+Generate new password for an account that i haven't registered for and store it with the account name.
-<li>Delete stored account login details that i do now want anymore.<li>
+Delete stored account login details that i do now want anymore.
 <li>Copy my credentials to the clipboard<li>